bowen0701/bowen0701.github.io/_posts/2016-07-22-paper-linden-2003-amazon-item2itemCF.md

 ## Content-based methods

-Treat the recommendation as a "search query" to find other popular items: Information retrieval.
+Treat the recommendation as a "search query" to find other popular items: **information retrieval.**

 - same author / director
 - similar keywords or subjects.